johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Phew, that was one long article, indeed!
 Hopefully you've enjoyed my ramblings and have actually learned something useful.
-I wish you a nice emulated Amiga experience, and stay tuned for the next episode where we'll be looking at DOS/early-Windows era EGA and VGA graphics!
+I wish you a nice emulated Amiga experience, and stay tuned for the next episode where we'll be looking at DOS and early-Windows era graphics!

 ---